JinshuChen/SteelDetection/README.md

     pip3 install opencv-python

-For TensorFlow Object Detection, visit [TensorFlow Object Detection API Installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) for the complete steps.
+For TensorFlow Object Detection :

+visit [TensorFlow Object Detection API Installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) for complete steps.

+#### Datasets

+The row datasets locate in [origin_img](https://github.com/JinshuChen/SteelDetection/tree/master/origin_img).
+There are nearly 200 pics in the folder and each picture has 100~300 steel of diffrent shapes.
+All the pictures came from different construction sites in Shanghai, which are all shot at **``random illumination environment``**.
+In fact, not all pics are proper for training.
+After selected, there remains about 80 pics with high-quality objections, which make up [the training datasets](https://github.com/JinshuChen/SteelDetection/tree/master/train_data), [the evaluation datasets](https://github.com/JinshuChen/SteelDetection/tree/master/eval_data) and [the test datasets](https://github.com/JinshuChen/SteelDetection/tree/master/test_data).

+The datasets contain 4 different shapes of steel, which are circle steel (circle_steel), triangle steel (sigma_steel), rectangle steel with two holes (THsquare_steel) and rectangle steel without holes (NHsquare_steel).

+![]